-Total share-based payments to directors not specified as key management personnel during the year ended April 30, 2013 was \$31,929 (2012: \$Nil).
+There were no share-based payments to key management personnel or directors not specified as key management personnel during the three month periods ended July 31, 2013 and 2012.

-Key management personnel were not paid post-employment benefits, termination benefits or other long-term benefits during the years ended April 30, 2013 and 2012.
+Key management personnel were not paid post-employment benefits, termination benefits or other long-term benefits during the three month periods ended July 31, 2013 and 2012.